 - Produced by: Hull UK City of Culture

 - External links: The City Speaks

-The City Speaks was commissioned as part of Hull UK City of Culture 2017 and designed to act as a 21st century Speakers’ Corner in which open-air public speaking took on epic proportions as spoken words were translated to text and relayed on one of the towers supporting Hull’s tidal barrier.
+A major new commission for HULL 2017, The City Speaks functioned as a 21st century Speakers’ Corner in which open-air public speaking took on epic proportions as spoken words were translated to text and relayed on one of the towers supporting Hull’s tidal barrier.

 The City Speaks worked by using state-of-the-art Google speech-to-text technology.
 Speech is picked up by a microphone inside a plinth on Humber Dock Street, which faced the tidal barrier at the opposite end of Humber Street.
 In almost in real time, recording were sent to a cloud with “masses of computer power”, then a combination of word recognition and grammar prediction allows words to be projected on to the barrier.